 Here you can see material is applied.

 To see the high-level structure of your model, you can use usdtree.

 To see the full plain text representation of your model, you can use usdcat.

+Here's another common use case.
 You have a obj file here together with a rich set of material textures.

 Assigning textures to a material is as simple as assigning constants.